STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Simulations and Experiments

 \section{Simulations and Experiments}

-Figure \ref{fig:solutions} shows the effect of $\epsilon$ on the returned solution, for an experiment on a $10 \times 10$ grid containing 5 agents.
+\Cref{fig:solutions} illustrates the effect of $\epsilon$ on the returned solution, for an experiment on a $10 \times 10$ grid containing 5 agents.
+A high value yields a solution very likely to contain conflicts, and if the value is too small, the solution tends to be over-conservative at the expense of a more costly solution.
+These results are also conditioned by the parameters of the delay distribution of every node.

+For all the following experiments, we chose to model delay identically at every node by using parameters $\lambda=5$ and $n_\Node=1$.

-\paragraph{Computation time} Figure \ref{fig:compute_time} shows computation time results for CBS and STT-CBS with different values of $\epsilon$.
-These experiments were performed on $10 \times 10$, $10 \times 20$, and $20 \times 20$ grids.
-We note that with large values of $\epsilon$, both problems are almost equivalent.
+\paragraph{Computation time} \Cref{fig:compute_time} shows computation time results for CBS and STT-CBS with different values of $\epsilon$.
+These experiments were performed on $10 \times 10$, $10 \times 20$ and $20 \times 20$ grids and with 10 agents.
+Whenever the number of iterations surpassed 1000, we interrupted the algorithm and did not represent the corresponding data point in these graphs.
+It is important to note that while most of these randomly generated problems can be solved within a few seconds, due to the inherent difficulty of the problems solved with each method, neither CBS or STT-CBS provide any computation time guarantees.

 \paragraph{Conflict Probability}